-RECENTLY LOST BREEDS - ALASKAN SNOW CAT TO SUQUTRANESE CAT
+RECENTLY LOST BREEDS - ALASKAN SNOW CAT TO VIENNA WOODS

 In the last decade there has been a trend to experimentally mix-and-match traits; this is especially common in creating derivatives of the Munchkin, a practice that became prevalent enough that cat registries warned against the trend of creating a munchkinised version of every recognised breed..
 I haven't included those here as many were created purely for the pet market and did not progress beyond the first-cross stage (a sort of "Proof of concept" litter), nor have I included those that were duplicates of other experimental breeds.